Principles of Learning

-At Westerings Primary Academy, in their Reception year, the children set important foundations for learning that will influence the rest of their time at school and will teach them to be independent, motivated learners and caring, responsible members of the community.
+At Charles Warren Academy, in their Reception year, the children set important foundations for learning that will influence the rest of their time at school and will teach them to be independent, motivated learners and caring, responsible members of the community.

 Transition with Pre-Schools

-Whilst the children are in pre-school, they will be visited by Westerings’ staff to prepare them for changing school.
-During the Summer Term, the academy holds several meetings where parents can meet Governors, uniform providers and Health Professionals as well as learn about basic skills teaching.
+Whilst the children are in pre-school, they will be visited by Charles Warren staff to prepare them for changing school.
+During the Summer Term, the academy holds several meetings where parents can meet staff, uniform providers and lunch providers as well as learn about basic skills teaching.
 The children have stay and play sessions where they can meet their new friends and teacher in their new classroom.
-They will be joined by the Year 6 Buddies who will act as elder brothers and sisters to help them settle in for the first half term.
-In September, class staff will visit the children in their homes to prepare them for joining their new class.
-When the children first arrive at Westerings Primary Academy the routines in the Reception class are flexible to allow for the children to settle and for staff to meet their individual needs.
+Class staff will visit the children in their homes to prepare them for joining their new class prior to September.
+When the children first arrive at Charles Warren Academy the routines in the Reception class are flexible to allow for the children to settle and for staff to meet their individual needs.

 Transition within the Academy

-The whole school is split into 4 Family Groups: Foxes, Squirrels, Badgers and Woodpeckers.
-This gives the opportunity for special occasions when children of mixed ages can work and play together, for example on a Science challenge afternoon or during a lunchtime when they can play board games.
+The whole school is split into 4 houses: Furzton, Caldecotte, Willen and Tongwell.
+This gives the opportunity for special occasions when children of mixed ages can work and play together, for example on sports day.
 The children become familiar with children in other age groups and this helps maintain some stability when they move year groups.